nhauzenb/nhauzenb.github.io/_pages/about.md

   - /about.html
 ---

-I am Senior Lecturer in the [Economics Department](https://www.strath.ac.uk/business/economics/) at the University of Strathclyde.
+I am a Senior Lecturer in the [Economics Department](https://www.strath.ac.uk/business/economics/) at the University of Strathclyde.
 My research focuses on the development of novel econometric methods for the efficient use of Big Data in macroeconomics.
 In particular, I combine modeling techniques from the machine and Bayesian learning literature with multivariate time series models that macroeconomists commonly work with (e.g., vector autoregressions).
 My work has been published in the *Journal of Business & Economic Statistics*, *Journal of Applied Econometrics*, *Journal of International Money & Finance* and *Scandinavian Journal of Economics*, among others.

 I am principal investigator of the project [*“Non-parametric volatility modeling in macroeconomics and finance”*](https://nhauzenb.github.io/portfolio/oenb-1-npvola/) (ID.
 18763).
 The main objective of this project – funded by the Anniversary Fund of the Austrian Central Bank (OeNB) – is to develop techniques that can flexibly handle heteroskedasticity in macroeconomic and financial time series.